Yes, over 30 Web Hosting accounts with actual websites.

 Going back on my support tickets I was pleasantly surprised to have only a billing issue back in my first of 4 renewals.
 I had paid the bill upfront only to realize after that my PayPal account was set up to auto-renew.
 This was a simple refund.
 This host doesn’t do much of my heavy lifting but it may one day since their uptime has been that good.
 It could break into the top 5 one day.
 My Current Price is $50.00/year.

 My support tickets weren’t pretty either.
 There were latency server days.
 I would say stay away from HostMetro.
-At the time of sign up, I was paying $33.00 a year but after the first two years my price went up.
+At the time of sign-up, I was paying $33.00 a year but after the first two years my price went up.
 My Current Price is $41.00/year.

 You can get better deals all over the world.
 They moved their hosting system to Australia.
-Although I’m on a US data center, there is no reason for me to be with them as my host.
-I also signed up with a 3-year billing cycle.
+Although I’m in a US data center, there is no reason for me to be with them as my host.
+I also signed up for a 3-year billing cycle.
 This turns out to be much more than most of the hosts I use today.
 If you have one site that you will depend on this host may work for you but you have to consider the price for the lack of addon domains.
 My Current Price is $96.00/year.

 Looking back on the support tickets I did have some minimal downtime.
 Once was during the migration and the other dealt with downtime but was taken care of within an hour.
 The fact that I can host this many domains is great.
 I had just renewed my plan as I wrote this post.
 It’s a three-year billing cycle.
 My Current Price is $47.00/year.